pattydeng8760/Amiet_TE_Model/README.md

 ## Overview

 This repository implements **Amiet’s trailing-edge aeroacoustic model** and augments it with the **leading-edge–trailing-edge (LE-TE) coherent-scattering correction** introduced by Roger & Moreau (2005).
-The wrapper script `ComputeAmiet_TE.py` performs the following:
+The script `TEModel.py` performs the following:

 1. Parses command-line arguments
 2. Loads boundary-layer and wall-pressure data